oracle/docker-images/OracleDatabase/samples/applypatch/README.md

           p6880880*.zip (optional, OPatch zip file)

 **patches:** The working directory for patch installation.
-**001:** The first directory containing the patch zip file.
+**001:** The directory containing the patch zip file.
-**00N:** The second, third, ... directory containing the patch zip file.
+**00N:** The second, third, ... directory containing the second, third, ... patch zip file.
 This is useful if you want to install multiple patches at once.
 The script will go into each of these directories in the numbered order and apply the patches.
-**Important*: It is up to the user to guarantee the patch order, if any.
+**Important**: It is up to the user to guarantee the patch order, if any.

 # Installing the patch
 You will need to build a new Docker image with the patches in place.
 In order